Broken Blossoms (1919) Director: D. W. Griffith (David Wark Griffith)

 They return home and he begins to beat her but she escapes into the closet for the famous scene, which even stunned Griffith during the filming.
 The Yellow Man races to her house but he is too late as Burrows has axed his way into the closet and beats her to death.
 The Yellow Man finds her dead on the bed and Burrows emerges as they stare each other down until Burrows tries to grab his axe but The Yellow Man shoots him several times and takes the body of Lucy back to his room in his shop.
 In Burk’s short story, Cheng Huan (The Yellow Man) puts a poisonous snake in Burrows bed to kill him.

 The film closes as the Yellow Man lights a candle and says a Buddhist prayer before a small alter.
 He rings a small bell once, says goodbye to his White Blossom, and then dramatically stabs himself beside the dead body of Lucy just before the police show up to arrest him.
 Two scenes of the Buddhist bell ringing and the ship entering the harbor are shown, just as in the beginning of the film.

 Lillian Gish later claimed theatres that premiered the film in New York were all decorated with ornate draperies, flowers, moon lanterns, and beautiful Chinese artwork.
 However, on a darker note, the scenes of child abuse in the film disgusted many critics, including Griffith during the filming, and it ultimately drew many away from the film.
 Broken Blossoms was released during a period of great skepticism against Chinese immigrants, known as the “Yellow Peril” and has since been criticized for its portrayal of Asians.
-Similar prejudiced themes can be found in another early classic film, Cecil B. DeMille’s The Cheat.
+Similar prejudicial themes can be found in another early classic, Cecil B. DeMille’s The Cheat (1915).